Garrafao/durel_system_annotators/README.md

 You should look at these logs for debugging purpose in case the pipeline fails or does not produce the intended result.

+# Section: Testing

+You can run integration tests on the following datasets (running /tests/data.py will build these datasets except tempowic, you need to run evonlp2wug.sh script before running data.py) using the random, xlmr, and lexeme models:

+- testwug_en_arm
+- testwug_en_target
+- wic_test
+- wic_dev
+- wic_train
+- dwug_de
+- dwug_en
+- dwug_sv
+- tempowic_train
+- tempowic_trial
+- tempowic_validation

+There is one script to test each of the three models.
+Run the following commands one by one from the root directory to run tests:

+1. `python ./tests/integration/test_random_annotate.py`
+2. `python ./tests/integration/test_xlmr_naive_annotate.py`
+3. `python ./tests/integration/test_x1_lexeme_annotate.py`

+To test the LEXEME model, you need  WordTransformer.py and InputExample.py files which are found in the root directory.
+The requirements2.txt contains a full list of required libraries for WordTransformer, InputExample together with the annotation tool requirements.

+Each of the test will also produce annotations and evaluation resutls which will be stored in the `self.custom_dir` mentioned in the test scripts above.
+Two result files will be produced for each test, one containing evaluation metrics and the other containing predictions.
+The *-labels.csv file contains predictions and *-output.csv contains evaluation scores.

+**Note:** The lexeme model has not been fully tested so errors are expected.
+However if you are able to install and import WordTransformer successfully, it is expected to work.

 # Troubleshooting

 ## Installation Known Issues